-The mission of Transportation and Traffic Engineering is to promote vibrant communities by developing and maintaining a safe, efficient, and sustainable transportation infrastructure system for all users.
+The Mission of Transportation Engineering Division is to promote vibrant communities by developing and maintaining a safe, efficient, and sustainable transportation infrastructure system for all users.

 The Transportation Engineering Division is responsible for the safe and efficient movement of people and goods within the City.
 Our Division assesses neighborhood and regional traffic concerns and implements corrective measures to enhance vehicle, bicycle, and pedestrian safety.